Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Experiment

 \subsubsection{\textbf{Evaluation Metrics}}

-For evaluation protocols, we adopt the Success Rate to measure the ratio of successfully reaching the educational goal by turn $T$ for measuring the effectiveness of the GITS.
-Besides, the Average Turn is used to measure the efficiency of reaching the goal.
+For evaluation protocols, we adopt the Success Rate (SR) to measure the ratio of successfully reaching the educational goal by turn $T$ for measuring the effectiveness of the GITS.
+Besides, the Average Turns (AT) is used to measure the efficiency of reaching the goal.
 In addition, in online education, the student's learning interest is also an important criteria for a successful online learning session.
-To this end, we adopt the student's patience loss (Impatience), which is determined by the cumulative difficulty of exercises recommended to the student, for evaluation.
+To this end, we adopt the student's patience loss (PL), which is determined by the cumulative difficulty of exercises recommended to the student, for evaluation.